VirJenDB/2024-07-12-leipzig-viromics-workshop/_episodes/08_Project_3.md

 MaxBin2 will generate bins of contigs, each representing a putative genome, including viral genomes.

 ### Step 2: Evaluate bins using CheckV
 [CheckV](https://bitbucket.org/berkeleylab/checkv/src/master/) is used to assess the quality of viral genomes from metagenomic assemblies.
+Conda installation command is `conda install bioconda::checkv`
 **Usage:**

 ```bash